EGI-Federation/documentation/content/en/users/compute/orchestration/im/dashboard/_index.md

 ---

-The [IM Dashboard](https://im.egi.eu/) is a graphical interface for the IM Server specially developed for EOSC users to access EGI Cloud Compute resources.
+The [IM Dashboard](https://im.egi.eu/) is a graphical interface for the IM Server specially developed for users to access EGI Cloud Compute resources.

 Functionalities: